omri-kornblau/temp/README.md

-# Orbit-1690-Path-Finder
-An app for finding FRC drive path
+# Example app using Electron